INM-6/nnmt/README.md

 Note that some tests currently fail.
 This points towards pieces of code that still need to be improved (see current issues).

-Note that `pytest` distinguished between failures and errors:
+Note that `pytest` distinguishes between failures and errors:
 - A failure occurs if a test did not run successfully.
-- An error occurs if an exception happened outside of the test function, for example in a fixture.
+- An error occurs if an exception happened outside of the test function, for example inside a fixture.

 ## Test Directory Structure
 ```